tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 Scaling now works in 3 steps:

 a) Multiply sine lookup value with amplitude with a u32 multiplication
-b) Shift the result 15 (meaning division by 32767)
+b) Right shift the result 15 (meaning division by 32767)
-c) Shift the result to match the PWM resolution, e.g. by 16 if PWM resolution is 12 bits.
+c) Right shift the result to match the PWM resolution, e.g. by 4 (i.e. 16-12, if PWM resolution is 12 bits).

 We call the Function MultAmp(amp, base)